 Like I promised in my About Me blog, I will be real, transparent, and tell you how it is.
 It won’t always be warm and fuzzy, I warn you.
 But regarding love, grace, and gratitude in my life, it’s like this:

 Though there were definitely dark days in my youth (perhaps I’ll revisit them in a future blog).
-I was raised by my middle-class parents who taught me about both ancient Judaism and Christianity.
+I was raised by my middle-class parents who taught me about both Jewish law and Christianity, and how the two merged with Jesus Christ.
 I cut my teeth on the back of a Pentecostal church pew, learned the Bible from beginning to end, and sang in the choir.
 I spent my weekends with my friends, and my summers at church camp.
 I received an education and traveled all over the states before I settled down and got married at the young, naive age of 23.
 Though my soul desire was always to be in the ministry and serve others, I threw away every opportunity I had for being a strong female role model for the young ladies in my church, and I chased after love instead.
-I left home, left the church, and spent the next 20 years of my life raising my daughter and trying with everything in me to be someone I was not, all for someone who didn’t love me.
+I left home, left the church, and spent the next 20 years of my life raising my daughter and trying with everything in me to be someone I was not, all for someone who didn’t love or understand me.

 Here I was, a blood-bought child of God, looking for love.
 My Creator knew me by name and loved me, but I had rejected everything He wanted me to be.
-I found myself at the end of a bad marriage, drowning in emotional pain and fear, desperately searching for love and acceptance from a self-serving world.
-But unlike the love I was clinging to from others, God’s love for me never died.
+I found myself at the end of a bad marriage, drowning in emotional pain and fear, searching for love and acceptance from self-serving people.
+But unlike the love I desperately wanted from others, God’s love for me never faded.
 He kept me, He called me home, He forgave me, and for that I’m so grateful!

 His love keeps me, His grace saves me, and even on my worst days I can close my eyes and remember this…and I’m full of gratitude!